 High Line Railroad Park and Museum

-Museum: closed for the season; typically open June-September
+Museum: CLOSED UNTIL FURTHER NOTICE; typically open June-September

 Where to go